QlikNordic-Projects/qlik-streamingdata/README.md

 * Create a new connection
 * Change the URL connection (if you are not running against localhost or port 3000)
 * Make sure that your user has rights to read the connection
+* Open Qlik Management Console and go to extensions
+* Upload the jbi-suppressError.zip

 Node app.js
 * Open the app.js in a text editor